Writing For Myself

 Where's the Goldilocks medium?
 How much time and attention should we focus on ourselves versus the people we care most about?
 In many ways, the people who love you share in your successes, so doing what's best for you is a good thing.
 Also, by accomplishing the things that you wish to achieve, you give others (who might be waiting for social certification) permission.
 I.E. the Earhart effect.

 But doing things for yourself feels wrong.
 Selfish.
 Like you're ignoring your duty to society and building your own world.
 Though, I assure you this isn't the case.
 This post was for me.
 I needed to read this.
-There's a Gandhi quote that says, "be the change you wish to see I the world."
+There's a Gandhi quote that says, "Be the change you wish to see I the world."
 Essentially whether it's business, art, writing (which I consider an art), flying, hop-scotching, whatever you do, it should be for you.

 George Mallory was once asked why he wanted to summit Everest.
-His response, "Because it's there."
+His response is famous, "Because it's there."
 We only get a little bit of time to do all the things we want to do.
 If we're lucky, we get about eighty to ninety years, and if we're really lucky, we get one hundred.
 In these handful of years, you determine the kind of person you want to be.
 You can decide how you want to be remembered.
 And you can choose to live a life that's your own, and in doing so, help millions of other people do the same.